 Palm Beach County SUPPORTS efforts to make dental care more affordable and accessible.
 Palm Beach County continues to SUPPORT Palm Beach State College as they continue to expand their Dental Programs and help to improve access for vulnerable populations.

 STUDENT HEALTH SERVICES

-MONITOR Sen. Lauren Book (SB 234) and Rep. Michael Grieco (HB 123) legislation requiring school districts to ensure feminine hygiene products are available in public school bathrooms.
+MONITOR any legislation requiring school districts to ensure feminine hygiene products are available in public school bathrooms.